yeeet0421/310_final/readme.md

    - The database should include the following tables:
      - `users`: Stores user information (`userid`, `username`, `pwdhash`)
      - `jobs`: Tracks analysis jobs (`jobid`, `userid`, `status`, `originaldatafile`, `datafilekey`, `resultsfilekey`, `analyzefilekey`)
+   - The provided `db.sql` file can be used to create the database tables
    - Record the database endpoint, port, username, and password

 3. **Lambda Functions:**